Children in judicial proceedings

 To encourage judicial systems to adapt to children's needs, the European Commission has:

-- proposed legislation: directive 2012/29/EU establishing minimum standards on the rights, support and protection of victims of crime
+- adopted directive 2012/29/EU establishing minimum standards on the rights, support and protection of victims of crime

-- proposed legislation: directive 2016/800/EU on special safeguards for children suspected or accused in criminal proceedings
+- adopted: directive 2016/800/EU on procedural safeguards for children suspected or accused in criminal proceedings

 - promoted the Council of Europe guidelines of 17 November 2010 on child-friendly justice